davidben/tls-trust-expressions/draft-beck-tls-trust-anchor-ids.md

 The `tls-trust-anchors` parameter contains an ordered list of one or more trust anchor identifiers, in server preference order.

 The presentation `value` of the SvcParamValue is a non-empty comma-separated list ({{Appendix A.1 of RFC9460}}).
-Each element of the list is a trust anchor identifier in the text representation defined in {{trust-anchor-ids}}.
+Each element of the list is a trust anchor identifier in the ASCII representation defined in {{trust-anchor-ids}}.
 Any other `value` is a syntax error.
 To enable simpler parsing, this SvcParam MUST NOT contain escape sequences.

 The wire format of the SvcParamValue is determined by prefixing each trust anchor identifier with its length as a single octet, then concatenating each of these length-value pairs to form the SvcParamValue.
 These pairs MUST exactly fill the SvcParamValue; otherwise, the SvcParamValue is malformed.